KonoSuba: Video games

-A PC video game developed by game creator Tachi, titled is bundled with the first Blu-ray/DVD volume of the anime series on March 25, 2016.
+A PC video game developed by game creator Tachi, titled is included in the first Blu-ray/DVD volume of the anime series on March 25, 2016.
 The game is developed using the software RPG Maker VX Ace.
-Another video game, created by Team Ladybug and Krobon, titled is bundled with the limited edition of first Blu-ray/DVD volume of the anime series' second season and was released on April 28, 2017.
+Another video game, created by Team Ladybug and Krobon, titled is included in the limited edition of first Blu-ray/DVD volume of the anime series' second season and was released on April 28, 2017.
 The game is a side-scroller with gameplay resembling the Mega Man series.

-A visual novel adaptation for PlayStation Vita and PlayStation 4, was developed and published by 5pb., and was released in Japan on September 7, 2017.
+A visual novel adaptation for PlayStation Vita and PlayStation 4, was developed and published by 5pb. (later known as Mages), and was released in Japan on September 7, 2017.
 The game features an original story, in which Kazuma discovers a cursed ring that allows him to steal the underwear of others near him.
 He learns the only way to undo the curse would be by raising enough money.
 Judgment on this Greedy Game! introduces an "Underwear Judgment" system, where the player assists Kazuma in returning lost underwear to its rightful owner.
-Like the anime, Machico performed the opening "Million Smile", while Amamiya, Takahashi, and Kayano sang the game's ending theme "101 Pikime no Hitsuji".
+Like the anime, Machico performed the opening "Million Smile", and Amamiya, Takahashi, and Kayano sang the game's ending theme "101 Pikime no Hitsuji".
 A Nintendo Switch port of the game was released on the Nintendo eShop on December 17, 2020.

 The sequel to KonoSuba: God's Blessing on this Wonderful World!
 Judgment on this Greedy Game!, a visual novel with outfit crafting mechanics, was released on September 24, 2020, for the PS4 and Switch in Japan.
 The game features a story where Kazuma's party discovers a slab that can create clothing but curses them with personality changes in exchange.
 A western release of the game, including a Microsoft Windows port, came out on February 8, 2024.

 A dungeon crawler game for the PS4 and Vita, titled was released in Japan on June 27, 2019.
 An updated version of the game, was released in Japan on August 27, 2020, for the PS4 and Nintendo Switch.
 A dungeon RPG, was released for PS4 and Switch in 2022.

 A mobile gacha RPG titled was released for iOS and Android devices on February 27, 2020.
-It was developed by CyberAgent subsidiaries Sumzap, with Nexon Korea handled the global release, in which the mobile game launched worldwide outside Japan on August 19, 2021.
+It was developed by CyberAgent subsidiary Sumzap, with Nexon Korea handled the global release, in which the mobile game launched worldwide outside Japan on August 19, 2021.
 The latter announced that they've transferred the global publishing rights over to Sesisoft, which took effect on June 1, 2023.
 On January 30, 2025, official service for the game was discontinued following nearly five years of support.

 Audio CDs

-A radio drama CD, featuring a different voice cast to the anime, was released by HobiRecords on March 1, 2015.
+An audio drama CD, featuring a different voice cast to the anime, was released by HobiRecords on March 1, 2015.
 A second drama CD, along with an original soundtrack by Kouda Masato and a character song album, was released in March 2017.